aseldawy/CS167/Labs/Lab4/CS167-Lab4-README.md

 * (Q11) How many files are produced in the output directory and how many lines are there in each file?

 * (Q12) Explain these numbers based on the number of reducers and number of response codes in the input file.

-* (Q13) How many files are produced in the output directory and how many lines are there in each file?

-* (Q14) Explain these numbers based on the number of reducers and number of response codes in the input file.